 Types of Massage Therapy

-Certified massage therapists at the Department of Physical Medicine and Rehabilitation use a variety of therapeutic massage methods, including:
+Licensed massage therapists at the Department of Physical Medicine and Rehabilitation use a variety of therapeutic massage methods, including:

 Acupressure massage provides pain relief by applying pressure to specific areas throughout the body, similar to the goal of acupuncture.
 A therapist determines certain places, or “acupoints” throughout the body where someone has the most pain, and massages them with practiced techniques.